viswanathct/scheduler-sahaj-code-challenge/ReadMe.md

 # Time Taken

-* 3.5 hours to think through possible DSL-s and to finalize the simplest **required** DSL.
+* 3:30 hours to think through possible DSL-s and to finalize the simplest **required** DSL.

 * 20 minutes to setup the intial documentation.

 * 20 minutes to write down the spec in the proposed DSL.

-* Setup linting.
+* 10 minutes to setup linting.

+* 20 minutes to convert the spec to a testable spec.

+* 2:10 hours to pass the first usecase.